-Few wildland fires burn where there is not some threat to homes, ranch out buildings or other structures, fences, power lines, communication sites, or some other type of infrastructure.
-Since 1990 the National Association of Home Builders estimates that 60% of the new homes built where located in the wildland urban interface.18 Fuel treatments (asset protection zones) in the immediate area around structures, designed to reduce wildland fire intensity, can dramatically improve their probability of survival.
+Few wildland fires burn where there is not some threat to homes, ranch out-buildings or other structures, fences, power lines, communication sites, or some other type of infrastructure.
+Fuel treatments (asset protection zones) in the immediate area around structures, designed to reduce wildland fire intensity, can dramatically improve their probability of survival.
 However, restricting treatments to these areas does little to protect other values-at-risk, some of which may be equally or more important from a neighborhood and/or a community standpoint.